softprops/turnstyle/README.md

 ## 🤔 why bother

-GitHub actions is event-oriented.
-Your workflows are run in response to events independently and without coordination.
-For example, in a shared repository if two or more different people merge pull requests those will each trigger workflows each without regard to one another.
+GitHub Actions is and event-oriented system.
+Your workflows run in response to events triggered independently and without coordination.
+In a shared repository, if two or more people merge pull requests those will each trigger workflows each without regard to one another.

 This can be problematic for workflows used as part of a continuous deployment process.
-For example, you might want to let an in-flight deployment complete before progressing further with the next workflow.
-This is the use case turnstyle action targets.
+You might want to let an in-flight deployment complete before progressing further with the next workflow.
+This is the usecase turnstyle action targets.

 ## 🤸 Usage